 These are all excellent questions!

-To better answer these questions, below is a useful chore list for kids, dividend by age groups.
-(With some awesome free or paid chore charts to choose from).
+To better answer these questions, below is a useful chore list for kids divided by age group.
+(With some awesome free or paid chore charts to choose from.)

 I bet you can’t wait to get started so you never have to step on a Lego again…